darnellhernandez/COMP3040A2/README.md

 <img width="150" height="50" src="https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/VERIFY.png"/><div> <br />
 Once completed, you can login to your account through the SignIn Icon on the [Git Website](https://github.com/git).

-**Now that you have an account, you can create a repository on your profile.
+**Now that you have an account, and your resume as a Markdown file.
 Below are the following steps to host your resume on GitHub Pages**

 ### STEP1: CREATING A REPOSITORY ON GIT